A North Korean visa is surprisingly simple to obtain. However, there are a few things you should know before entering the mysterious DPRK.

 Keep in mind if you work in the media, human rights or any other potentially controversial professions, you may not be eligible for a North Korean tourist visa.
 However, you can apply for a special visa issued by the North Korean government.

 We strongly urge anyone not to submit any false information during your application in order to try and sneak into the country as this may have serious consequences for yourself and others on your tour.

 Unfortunately, on September 1, 2017, the US Department of State declared all US passports invalid for travel to, through, or within North Korea unless meeting certain criteria.
 Therefore, we are currently unable to take those traveling on US passports on our tours until further notice.

-Because foreign tourists aren’t permitted to travel on their own to North Korea, an organized tour with ChinaTours.com is the ideal way to visit and experience this country.
-Our package tours in Asia are private tours.
-In North Korea, this means you will always be accompanied by two North Korean guides and one driver.
+Because foreign tourists aren’t permitted to travel on their own to North Korea, an organized tour is an ideal way to visit and experience this country.